 Taking some type of class is a great way to explore new things in your city, do something that you enjoy, and make meaningful friendships in the process.
 Often times when we are learning something new, we are in a deeper state of curiosity with an open mind and enthusiasm.
-We are seeking out new information and that also comes with seeking out new people or excitements.
+We are seeking out new information and that also comes with seeking out new people or excitement.

-There are all sorts of organizations, clubs, and gyms that offer just the right class for you to meet someone new!
+There are all sorts of organizations, clubs, and gyms that offer just the right classes for you to meet someone new!
 Classes can range from skill-building, crafting, athletic/sports, or anything that excites you or brings you joy!